 Happy New Year, food lovers!
-I started off January 1, 2016 with a fancy breakfast and a hot frothy vanilla latte.
-What made it extra special was spending time with my daughter and baby granddaughter.
+Start off January with a cheddar and feta omelet breakfast and a hot frothy vanilla latte.

 - Protein – builds and repair tissues and good for the bones, muscles, cartilage, skin, and blood.